LANDLORD TAX RETURNS

 ◙ Provide you with the proper direction on the tax liability to be payable to HMRC and when they are due.

-We help you in obtaining approval from HM Revenue & Customs under the Non-Resident Landlords Scheme.
+Experts help you in obtaining approval from HM Revenue & Customs under the Non-Resident Landlords Scheme.
 After getting the approval, the non-UK resident landlord has to submit tax on rental income UK to HM Revenue & Customs made up to the 5th April of each year.

 You are free to pay tax on your rental income through Self-Assessment.
-You need to fill in form NRL1i and send it back to HMRC.
+Then you need to fill in form NRL1i and send it back to HMRC.
 If you get the approval, HMRC will inform your letting agent or tenant not to deduct any buy to let tax from your rent.
 After that, you need to declare your income in your Self-Assessment tax return.
 If you fail to update your taxes, HMRC will not approve your application.

 Your letting agent or tenant will deduct basic rate tax from your rent and provide you with a certificate at the end of the tax year saying how much tax they’ve deducted.